assnavs/sleep-health-analysis/README.md

+## Predictive Analysis of Sleep Health and Lifestyle Factors: A Python-Based Data Mining Framework

 This repository accompanies the research paper “Predictive Analysis of Sleep Health and Lifestyle Factors: A Python-Based Data Mining Framework” by Assna V.S., MCA Student, LEAD College, Palakkad, India.

 The project develops a Python-driven computational framework for analyzing behavioral and physiological determinants of sleep health using a dataset of 374 participants.
 The framework integrates: